 Earned her master degree in Art History at Palacky University in Olomouc.
-Specialized mostly in Interwar Czech Architecture and modern and contemporary art.
-In bachelor thesis she focused on architect Lubomír Šlapeta and his famous villa in Hlučín.
+Specializes mostly in Czech Interwar Architecture, modern and contemporary art.
+Her bachelor thesis deals with the architect Lubomír Šlapeta and his villa in Hlučín.
 The subject matter of her master thesis was the work of architect Jacques Groag in Olomouc.
-Worked in a private gallery and still continues in academic research.
-Todays she studies the private school of Adolf Loos in Vienna.
+She has worked in a private sales galleries and continues in academic work.
+As part of the doctoral studies, she stuies the private school of Adolf Loos in Vienna and his students.